mgcuthbert/MyPlan/README.md

 #### Future Plans ++
 The other option would be to update Github with some basic information about the activity.
 However that would require some interesting workarounds to get that working properly.

+## Github Training Plan
+Training plans need to be built in a specific way and stored in public Github repo.
+The file needs to a CSV file with the following format:
+ID, DATE (MM/DD/YYYY), EXPECTED_MILES, EXPECTED_PACE, TRAINING_NAME, TRAINING_DESCRIPTION

+Once the file is saved, you can click on the "Raw" button to get the raw file.
+Copy the URL from the address bar and put it in the settings of the Chrome Extension.

 ## Build and Run
 ```js
  git clone https://github.com/mgcuthbert/StravaTrainingPlan.git